EQMG/Acid/README.md

 On Linux you need a GCC/Clang compiler, each package listed here are for Debian/Apt.
 GLFW requires `xorg-dev`, you should also have `libopenal1`, `libglfw3`, and `libvulkan` installed.

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.

+Once Flounder has built you need to link the Resources folder into the output directory.
+For example when using CLion Scripts/generate_vs.bat or .sh can be used to link into Debug and Release builds.
+You may also want to run Scripts/build_shaders.bat or .sh to compile SPIRV shaders.

 ## Contributing
 You can contribute to Flounder in any way you want, we are always looking for help.